Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head of the linked list to be sorted.
+- head: The head of the linked list to be sorted.

 ### Return
 The head of the sorted linked list.